 Australian Bass (Percalates novemaculeata) - formerly Macquaria novemaculeata - are a targeted recreational fishing species in the Thomson and Macalister rivers.
-Recruits, juveniles and adults have been collected in 2017, 2018 and 2021, with recruits absent in 2019 and 2020 (Figure 4).
+Recruits. juveniles and adults have been collected in 2017-18 and 2021-22, with recruits absent in 2019 and 2020 (Figure 4).
 The 2017 and 2021 population abundances appear to be higher, but this is due to the increase of recruits detected, which are likely from stockings.
 The absence of recruits in 2019 and 2020 is possibly due to stocking occurring away from NFRC sites, rather than the recruits not surviving.
-Despite abundances being dominated by recruits in 2021, there was a wide range of sizes detected including large adult fish (Figure 5).
+The number of adults has been relatively stable over the last three years (Figure 4).
+There was a wide range of sizes detected in 2022 from recruits to large adult fish (Figure 5).